If you die before you take your deferred benefits

 - logging on to My Pension Online

-- or completing an expression of wish form
+- or completing an Expression of Wish form

 You can nominate more than one person, allocating a percentage to each.
-For example:

-- the nominated person has died, or the charity is now defunct
+- the chosen charity is now defunct

 Your Additional Voluntary Contribution (AVC) fund

-If you have an in-house AVC fund linked to your deferred benefits what happens to this depends on when you left your employment.
+If you have an in-house AVC fund linked to your deferred benefits, what happens to this depends on when you left your employment.

 If you left your employment after 1 April 2014, the AVC fund will be payable as a lump sum.
 We have absolute discretion over who this amount is paid to, though we will always do our best to fulfil your wishes.
 If you left your employment before 1 April 2014, the AVC fund must be paid directly to your estate and dealt with according to the law.